What is my first lesson like?

 A large part of what we do is helping singers stop shouting whilst they sing.
 Once they've done this, they can increase the volume, support, intensity, rasp, etc, but not before or too soon, otherwise they go back to shouting!

 3. We teach 'better' bridging not 'early bridging'.
-This may be 'earlier' than 'late bridging', which is what some teachers teach but fail to recognise the latter is the cause vocal strain.
+This may be 'earlier' than if someone is 'late bridging', which from our experience is what some bad teachers teach, but they fail to realise the latter is the cause vocal strain.
 We do not teach vocal strain.

 We build-up the middle voice by coordinating the vocal muscles better.
 Once you've reduced the strain sufficiently you can increase the strength, otherwise you will increase the strain.

 4. SLS does teach the 'bright ping'.
-See #2.
-This guy must have heard a bad singer or bad teacher, or possibly just part of a lesson doing 'hootie' sounds.
+(See also #2 above.)
+This guy must have heard a bad singer, or bad teacher, or possibly he just heard part of a lesson doing some temporary 'dumb', 'dopey' or 'hootie' sounds, which we use to help get the larynx down and prevent squeezing.
+These sounds are not used forever, just to help singers feel themselves using the correct vocal muscles and breath support.

 5. We do not use loads of confusing exercises.
 We try to keep lessons simple and use a small amount of exercsies per student.
 I commonly use about 5 key exercises, again and again, with some modifications.